Zhongji Innolight: Zhongji Innolight (2017 to present)

 In 2017, Shandong Zhongji Electrical Equipment acquired IT.
 The company was restructured to form Zhongji InnoLight which kept the same stock ticker.
 The machinery business was spun out as a separate entity, Shandong Zhongji Intelligent Equipment (SZIE).
 Zhongji InnoLight would be the holding company for both IT and SZIE.

 In February 2020, Zhongji InnoLight acquired Chengdu Tsuhan Science & Technology, a provider of optical components and transceivers.

 In July 2023, Zhongji InnoLight acquired Chongqing Junge Electronic Technology, a producer of electronic products.

+In September 2025, it was reported that Zhongji InnoLight recorded triple-digit gains in 2025 to become the top performers on China's onshore equity benchmark.
+Its growth was driven by a flood of orders from data centers, which need optical transceivers to link thousands of GPUs, in AI clusters.

+In October 2025, the United States Department of Defense stated that Zhongji Innolight merits inclusion on a list of companies linked to China's military.
+In the same month it was reported that Zhongji Innolight was considering a secondary listing on the Hong Kong Stock Exchange.
+In June 2026, the US Department of Defense added the company to a list of Chinese military-linked companies.